Thom-J-H/Capstone2_Harvard_edX/README.md

 The script (and RMD) import the data set from the UCI source, so there is no need to download it first.

 **Please note:** <br />
 The RMD will take a minimum of 40 minutes -- and more likely over an hour -- to run.
 It also requires that the user has installed a number of ML packages for R, consistent with those used in for [ensemble modelling in the Harvard edX course](https://rafalab.github.io/dsbook/machine-learning-in-practice.html#ensembles) on Machine Learning.
-(Please see [Packages_Required_Set_up.R](https://github.com/Thom-J-H/Capstone2_Harvard_edX/blob/master/Packages_Required_Set_up.R)).

 The script largely runs silently (the output captured).
 Any warnings or error messages may be safely ignored.
 Not every model works perfectly on each testing condition/variation, which is the point of testing the various models against similar controlled conditions.